 To be eligible for inclusion in a block, the gas price must at least equal the base fee.
 The base fee is calculated independently of the current block and is instead determined by the blocks before it - making transaction fees more predictable for users.
 When the block is validated this base fee is "burned", removing it from circulation.
 The base fee will increase by a maximum of 12.5% per block if the target block size is exceeded.
 This exponential growth makes it economically non-viable for block size to remain high indefinitely.
 For example, if the target block size is 20 million units of gas, the following graph would give an idea of how the base fee changes with varying block sizes.

 Following this table, to create a transaction on block #9, a wallet will let users know that the base fee to be added to the next block would be 12.5% higher on top of the current base fee, which is 160.2 x 112.5% = 180.2 gwei, making the fee more predictable than prior to the upgrade.

 Nevertheless, to make a transaction go through, users would likely have to include a priority fee or tip.
-Without tips, miners wouldn’t find it economically viable to mine empty blocks, as they would receive the same block reward.
-Like the situation prior to the London upgrade, a higher tip will provide bigger incentives for miners to include a transaction.
+Like the situation prior to the London upgrade, a higher tip will provide bigger incentives for validators to include a transaction.
 If users want to have their transactions get processed quicker, a higher tip will be necessary to outbid the competing transactions.